Topics Map > IT Operations

 Overview

 As of July 2024, the Service Desk is removing restrictions for major macOS updates, such that users can perform updates without Service Desk input.
 The following are a few recommended best practices that users should keep in mind when performing such updates.
+This document also covers the basic information regarding required OS updates provisioned by EIT.

 Backups